-I hereby apply for admission to the
+I hereby apply for admission to the e Junior College Academy

 at the opening of the Quarter, 19

-Full Name

 Permanent Address

-Address during summer i f different
+Address during summer if different

 Parent or guardian

-(Name and Address)
+' .)

 Father's occupation

-(even if not living) I s he living?
+I s he living?

-Date of applicant's birthPlace of birth
+Place of birth

-Church membership If not a member give pre eference
+Church membership If not a member give pro eference

-Favorite sport or hobby ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Favorite sport or hobby

-O Outline of Previous Education
+Outline of Previous Education

-High School and Other l Institution
+High School and Other Institution

 (Name of School) Years Attended

 1919

-1919

-What has been your comp parative standing?

-(Check one): Low Average High
+nparative standing?

+• Average

-Are you enclosing dormit tory reservation fee?
+Are you enclosing dorm itory reservation fee?

-Preference of Dormitory Section Floor Floor Room
+Preference of Dormitory Section Floor Room

-Probable length of attend ance at Oxford
+Probable length of atter ndance at Oxford

-Date: 19 ~

--, - Sign ature of Applicant
+Date: 19Sign nature of Applicant

+0161

-ACADEMY AND JUNIOR COLLEGE
+ACADEMY AND COLLEGE